- Laws & Regulations

 Sonoma Developmental Center

 SDC is one of four State-operated facilities within the California Department of Developmental Services (DDS) and is committed to a culture of respect, high-quality services, active treatment, teamwork, continuous improvement, and positive outcomes.
 SDC's primary customers are the people who reside at the center, their families, advocates, employees, and other developmental services providers.
-Approximately one thousand acres of land, lakes, and various structures encompass the Sonoma campus, including a residential campground, store/cafeteria, post office, petting farm, sports fields, swimming pool, plant nursery, and picnic areas.
+The SDC campus is comprised of acres of land, lakes and various structures including a residential campground, store/cafeteria, post office, petting farm, sports fields, swimming pools, equestrian program and picnic areas.
 Find more information about Sonoma County.

-Sonoma has proven to be a leader in meeting the needs of people with developmental disabilities by providing an extensive array of services that promote ongoing health, learning, self-advocacy, and increased independence.
+SDC has a history in meeting the needs of people with developmental disabilities by providing an extensive array of services that promote ongoing health, learning, self-advocacy, and increased independence.
 Innovative social, recreational, educational, vocational, and other programs are continuously offered.
-This is accomplished through the knowledge, innovation, creativity, and enthusiasm of our highly experienced staff.
-(Client Activity Pictures)